-10.1.1 The seven units of the Scolae must set up in garrison cities and towns.
+10.1.1 The seven units of the Scolae must set up in cities and towns.
 They include: Constantinople, Nicomedia, Cios, Prussa, Cyzicus, Dorylalon, Kotyaion.
-Place one Scola unit in each of these locations in garrison.
+Place one Scola unit in each of these locations in Garrison Mode.

-10.1.2 The three units marked Excubitor, Domestici Equites, and Domestici Pedes are placed in garrison in Constantinople.
+10.1.2 The three units marked Excubitor, Domestici Equites, and Domestici Pedes are placed in Garrison Mode in Constantinople.